Young Communist League of Canada: Ten-year liquidation

-Terlesky's leadership appeared to have marked a comic-tragic end to the Canada's organized communist youth.
-Meanwhile, in the eventual settlement, the party's Toronto office, within which the YCL central office was contained, the party's printing company, and much of the party's savings and went with the short-lived Cecil-Ross group.
+Terlesky's leadership appeared to have marked an end to the Canada's organized communist youth.
 While some members joined the Cecil-Ross organization, many former YCLers simply left communist politics altogether.
 A smaller core group of former YCLers chose to stay with the CPC, putting most of their efforts into rebuilding the party.
-In a few short years, the YCL had gone from a dynamic and active youth organisation to not existing.
+In a few short years, the YCL had gone from a dynamic and active youth organization to not existing.
 For the next eleven years, from 1992 to 2003, there would be no active YCL in Canada.